Written by: Wasistha Weesenha Putri

 ・Tell them about our plans or our strategy once we do the job if they hire us

 My Working Life as A Muslim in Japan

 I must admit that it’s not very easy to live a life as a Muslim in Japan, especially when it comes to working life.
 Japanese has a culture of nomikai, which literally means “drinking party”.
 In my workplace, they also hold a drinking party, at least once a month for each division.
 In the beginning, I forced myself to join the party even though I don’t drink.
 I just joined them for the sake of socializing because the Japanese don’t really chit-chat at work, which means, it would be hard for me to make friends if I don’t go to the party.

-Every time they asked “why are you only drinking oolong tea?
+Every time they asked, “why are you only drinking oolong tea?
 Grab some beer!”, I always went with “I don’t drink.
 It’s prohibited in Islam.”
-At some moment, eventually, all of my workmates understand that I don’t drink, and once they understand, I chose not to go to the party anymore because I had enough time to make friends with them and now they are my friends.
+At some moment, eventually, all of my workmates understand that I don’t drink, and once they understand, I chose not to go to the party anymore because I had enough time to make friends with them, and now they are my friends.
 I think this is a really tricky part: whether to choose to always go with them or not.

 As for prayers, I always make sure to tell them at the interview before they hire me.
 I asked for 5 to 10 minutes outside lunchtime and a meeting room to be borrowed.
-Alhamdulillah, my previous and current workplace are very cooperative, and kindly let me do my prayers.
+Alhamdulillah, my previous and current work are very cooperative, and kindly let me do my prayers.

 I heard some of my friends face some difficulties doing their prayers because their workplaces don’t let them.
 So it may differ depending on the company, but in my opinion, Japan is definitely getting more open to other cultures and many of them respect our beliefs.